Registering a business name

 Transferring a business name

-If you're selling your business, you’ll need to transfer the business name if the new owner wishes to use it.
-If you’re the new owner you'll need to register the name using the transfer number.
-Note that transfers incur a fee.
+If you're selling your business, you'll need to transfer the business name if the new owner wishes to use it.
+If you're the new owner you'll need to register the name using the transfer number.
+Transferring a business name will incur a fee.

 Cancelling a business name